ever-works/awesome-website/README.md

 ## ⭐️ What is it?

-Welcome to the **Ever Works Directory Website Template**, a cutting-edge, full-stack directory website solution built with [Next.js 15](https://nextjs.org/).
+Welcome to the **Ever Works Directory Website Template**, a cutting-edge, full-stack directory website solution built with [Next.js](https://nextjs.org).

-This versatile template is an essential component of the [Ever Works Platform](https://ever.works), offering seamless integration while maintaining the flexibility to function as a standalone solution.
+This versatile template is an essential component of the [Ever Works Platform](https://ever.works), offering seamless integration while remaining flexible enough to function as a standalone solution.

 ## 🔗 Links